LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 the remaining competing threads.

-The ``threaded/1`` built-in predicate is most useful for lengthy, independent deterministic computations where the computational costs of each goal outweigh the overhead of the implicit thread creation and management.
+The ``threaded/1`` built-in predicate is most useful for lengthy, independent, deterministic computations where the computational costs of each goal outweigh the overhead of the implicit thread creation and management.